Improving Human Sequential Decision-Making with Reinforcement Learning: Tip Inference Algorithm

-\paragraph*{Tip inference procedure:}
+\subsection{Tip Inference Procedure}

-Next, we describe how our algorithm computes optimal tips for the kitchen game MDP.
-In principle, we could use dynamic programming to solve for the optimal value function $V^*$, and then compute the optimal $Q$-function based on $V^*$.
-However, while our state space is finite, it is still too large for dynamic programming to be tractable.
-Instead, we use the policy gradient algorithm (which is widely used for model-free reinforcement learning) as a heuristic to learn an expert policy $\pi_*$ for our MDP~\cite{sutton2000policy}.
-At a high level, the policy gradient algorithm searches over a family of policies $\pi_{\theta}$ parameterized by $\theta\in\Theta\subseteq\mathbb{R}^{d_{\Theta}}$; typically, $\pi_{\theta}$ is a neural network, and $\theta$ is the corresponding vector of neural network parameters.
-This approach requires featurizing the states in the MDP---i.e., constructing a feature mapping $\phi:S\to\{0,1\}^d$.
-Then, the neural network policy $\pi_{\theta}$ takes as input the featurized state $\phi(s)$, and outputs an action $\pi_*(\phi(s))\in A$ to take in state $s$.\footnote{To be precise, $\pi_*(\phi(s))$ outputs a probability $\pi_*(a\mid\phi(s))$ for each action $a\in A$ of taking $a$ in state $s$.
-Once the neural network has been trained, we always take the action $a$ with the highest probability.} Then, the policy gradient algorithm performs stochastic gradient descent on the objective $J(\pi_{\theta})$, and outputs the best policy $\pi_*=\pi_{\theta^*}$.
-In general, $J(\pi_{\theta})$ is nonconvex, so this algorithm is susceptible to local minima, but it has been shown to perform well in practice.
+Next, we describe how our algorithm computes optimal tips for our MDP.
+While our state space is finite, it is still too large for dynamic programming to be tractable.
+Instead, we use the policy gradient algorithm to (heuristically) learn an expert policy $\pi_*$~\citep{sutton2000policy}, which uses gradient descent to optimize a policy $\pi_{\theta}$ with parameters $\theta\in\Theta\subseteq\mathbb{R}^{d_{\Theta}}$; we choose $\pi_{\theta}$ to be a neural network.
+This approach requires that we construct a feature map $\phi:S\to\{0,1\}^d$.
+Then, $\pi_{\theta}$ takes as input the featurized state $\phi(s)$, and outputs a categorical distribution $\pi_*(a\mid \phi(s))$ over actions $a\in A$.
+Then, the policy gradient algorithm performs stochastic gradient descent on the objective $J(\pi_{\theta})$, and outputs the best policy $\pi_*=\pi_{\theta^*}$.
 For the kitchen game MDP, we use state features including whether each subtask of each order is available, the current status of each worker, and the current time step.
-We take $\pi_{\theta}$ to be a neural network with 50 hidden units; to optimize $J(\pi_{\theta})$, we take $10,000$ stochastic gradient steps with a learning rate of $0.001$.
+We take $\pi_{\theta}$ to be a neural network with 50 hidden units; to optimize $J(\pi_{\theta})$, we take 10,000 stochastic gradient steps with a learning rate of $0.001$.